BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 Changelog
 =========

+**v1.1.1**, August 21, 2019:
+ * Added the Heart Breaker as a potential legendary shotgun

 **v1.1.0**, July 27, 2018 (commit `11073b0bfb839721a3a23cc6baff40b4ebf337ee`):
  * Converted to BLCM format *(BLCMM is now required; FilterTool is not supported)*
  * Merged all versions into a single master file